 So, how does targeting tie into this?

-Targeting is the process your sales and marketing team use to decide on the best strategies to promote your business to your ideal customers.
+Targeting is the process your sales and marketing teams use to decide on the best strategies to promote your business to your ideal customers.

 This could mean identifying the best medium to contact your ideal customers (e.g. running ads on LinkedIn vs. on Twitter).